vehutech/100DaysOfPython/Day_59/day_59.md

 python manage.py runserver
 ```

-**Kitchen Analogy**: Celery is like having a separate prep kitchen with specialized chefs.
+Celery is like having a separate prep kitchen with specialized chefs.
 Your main kitchen (Django views) can send orders (tasks) to the prep kitchen via a ticket system (Redis broker).
 The prep chefs (Celery workers) handle time-consuming tasks like making stocks, prep work, or special orders while your main kitchen continues serving customers without delays.

 ---